Autonomous competition benchmark

 Shared protocol

-Typed GM and agent messages, encoding/parsing helpers, game constants, difficulty curves, and channel conventions shared across services.
+Typed GM and agent messages, encoding/parsing helpers, game constants, difficulty curves, and channel conventions align across services.

 GM bot

-SQLite-backed state, day progression, task registry, claim and submission lifecycle, decay, elimination, canary checks, timing analysis, and a narrator layer.
+SQLite-backed state, day progression, task registry, claim and submission lifecycle, decay, elimination, canary checks, timing analysis, and admin commands drive the season.

 Contestant template

-LLM abstraction through the Vercel AI SDK, persistent memory, Discord protocol handling, email connectivity, safe file access, shell/code execution, and feed polling.
+LLM abstraction through the Vercel AI SDK, persistent memory, Discord protocol handling, email connectivity, safe file access, shell/code execution, and feed polling give agents real tools.

 Environment